-- Most commonly associated disability = intellectual impairment
+- The most commonly associated disability is intellectual impairment.

-Sibling rate of 3 – 20%; the risk doesn’t vary depending gender of affected child or their sibling.
-There is however difficulty in truly commenting on the sibling risk currently as studies were at the time where Aspergers were generally included (MZ twin rate 36 – 96%)
+Sibling rate of 3 – 20%; the risk doesn’t vary depending on the gender of the affected child or their sibling.
+There is, however, difficulty in truly commenting on the sibling risk currently as studies were at the time when Aspergers were generally included (MZ twin rate 36 – 96%)